Are you sick of Forbes appearing in search results?

 There’s a couple of key facts worth highlighting:

-• Achir Kalra was involved in the founding of Forbes Marketplace, he worked at Forbes before then.
+- Achir Kalra was involved in the founding of Forbes Marketplace, he worked at Forbes before then.
 Sounds like he brought a bunch of the key players together when all this started.
-At this point, he’e no longer involved.
+At this point, he’s no longer involved.

-• I believe Shaifali is Shaifali Sharma.
+- I believe Shaifali is Shaifali Sharma.
 There’s a company registration for Forbes Technologies India Private Limited where Shaifali and Achir are both listed as directors.
-Achir did mention a divorce in his texts so I assume they’re no longer married.

 These are the folks that control Forbes Marketplace.